 Grab a sun-lounger and settle in for the day, leaving only for lunch at one of the many local bars and restaurants.
-You’ll also want to bring your snorkel as the bay is sheltered by a lava rock reef, where you can spot all manner of colourful creatures.
-If you’re a keen surfer, head to the southern end and you might even catch a few waves.
+You’ll also want to bring your snorkel as the bay is sheltered by a lava rock reef and you can spot all manner of colourful creatures.
+If you’re a keen surfer, head to the southern end – you might even catch a few waves.

 On Gran Canaria’s far northern tip, not far from Las Palmas and Las Canteras, is Playa del Confital.
-Despite its proximity to laidback Las Canteras, the vibe couldn’t be more different on Playa del Confital.
+Despite its proximity to laidback Las Canteras, the vibe couldn’t be more different here.
 In fact, this wild, rocky shore isn’t like any other beaches on the island, with rugged natural beauty and crashing waves ideal for surfing.

-The beach is part of a protected nature reserve so there are no facilities here, but that’s all part of the charm.
-Bring a picnic, find a spot on the sand, and spend your day soaking up the local atmosphere – paddling in rock pools and strolling along the wooden boardwalk to watch the surfers.
+The beach is part of a protected nature reserve so there are no facilities, but that’s all part of the charm.
+Bring a picnic, find a spot on the sand, and spend your day soaking up the local atmosphere, paddling in rock pools and strolling along the wooden boardwalk to watch the surfers.
 If you do want to try catching a few waves yourself, you can hire a board in Las Palmas, but be careful as the rocky shore and powerful waves demand an experienced skill level.

 If all day beach basking gets a bit much for you, this is the place to head.
 With a spa area for massages, a nearby mini golf course, and a kids’ playground all close by, you won’t need to stay put for long.